Interview with a Dark Prince

 “I believe you are expecting me?” he prompted gently and I closed my mouth with a snap and stepped out of the way, gesturing silently for him to come in as I seemed to have lost the ability to speak.
 He stepped inside, looking at me expectantly.
 “You are taking the interview?”

 “Umm,yes,” was as intelligent a reply as I could muster.
 Frankly I was impressed.

 Of course you are, I thought with a grin.
 His eyebrows raised a little.
 “And you are...?”

-“Evie!”
+“Grace!”
 I said suddenly, snapping myself out of my stupor.
-“I’m Evie.”
+“I’m Grace.”